RedTedRedemption/sftplogs/README.md

 # sftplogs
 A simple python tool to analyze sftp logs

+#Generating files that the program can read
+running `journalctl -r > log.log` will generate a file that the program will read and then parse for valid sftp-server entries, but to save analysis time you might want to run `journalctl -r | grep "sftp-server\[" > log.log` instead.

+This program was written on fedora, so your log output format may be different.
+Please raise an issue if there is a different format for your system and I may address it.

 # Installation and usage
 Simply download the file and run it with python3.
 The necessary libraries should be built into Python 3 by default.